malscottt/Access-Server-usingRSA/README.md

 Before we start, we need 2 essential tools which is:

-- Rocky Linux or any preferred UNIX platform
+**- Rocky Linux or any preferred UNIX platform
 - PuTTY for remote access

-`sqlmap -r post-request.txt -p user_id --dbs`
+**

+When these tools is already installed, now we can start with our project.